-- b. a party or potential party to a Dispute Resolution Service Complaint (as defined in the Dispute Resolution Service Policy). - 10.2.27.
+- b. a party or potential party to a .nz Dispute Resolution Scheme Service Complaint (as defined in the .nz Dispute Resolution Scheme Service Rules Policy). - 10.2.27.
 On receiving a Domain Name Holder Search request, DNCL can: - a. seek further information from the applicant - b. approve or decline the request. - 10.2.28.
 DNCL can record Domain Name Holder Search requests and take previous requests into account when deciding whether to approve the Domain Name Holder Search request. - 10.2.29.
-If DNCL considers, on reasonable grounds, that any person has misused the information arising from a Domain Name Holder Search request, it can ban that person from making another request for any period DNCL considers appropriate.
+DNCL considers, on reasonable grounds, that any person has misused the information arising from a Domain Name Holder Search request, it can ban that person from making another request for any period DNCL considers appropriate.